schtauffen/rslox/README.md

 # rslox

-An implementation of the lox programming language in rust.
+An implementation of the lox programming language bytecode virtual machine in rust.

 ## Acknowledgements